Pierre Michelot: Early life

 Michelot was born in Saint-Denis, Seine-Saint-Denis, Paris on 3 March 1928.
-He studied piano from 1936 until 1938.
-He switched to playing bass at the age of sixteen.
+He studied piano from 1936 to 1938, and switched to playing bass at age 16.

 Later life and career

 He played and recorded with visiting American musicians in Paris.
-He "played with Rex Stewart (1948), performed at Frisco's in Paris with Kenny Clarke (summer 1949), and joined Clarke in a band accompanying Coleman Hawkins (winter 1949–50), with whom he recorded; in 1949 he also recorded with Clarke in an ad hoc band led by Sidney Bechet."
+Michelot "played with Rex Stewart (1948), performed at Frisco's in Paris with Kenny Clarke (summer 1949), and joined Clarke in a band accompanying Coleman Hawkins (winter 1949–50), with whom he recorded; in 1949 he also recorded with Clarke in an ad hoc band led by Sidney Bechet."

-Through his career he played with Django Reinhardt, Stéphane Grappelli, Don Byas, Thelonious Monk, Lester Young, Dexter Gordon, Stan Getz, Bud Powell, Zoot Sims, Dizzy Gillespie, Chet Baker.
+During his career, Michelot also performed with Django Reinhardt, Stéphane Grappelli, Don Byas, Thelonious Monk, Lester Young, Dexter Gordon, Stan Getz, Bud Powell, Zoot Sims, Dizzy Gillespie, and Chet Baker.

-With Miles Davis he was responsible for the 1957 soundtrack of Ascenseur pour l'échafaud.
+In a 1957 collaboration with Miles Davis, Michelot took part in creating the soundtrack of Ascenseur pour l'échafaud.
 He was a member of the Jacques Loussier Trio, known for the Play Bach album series from 1959.
-For two decades beginning in the early 1960s, he concentrated on arranging and studio work.
+For two decades beginning in the early '60s, he concentrated on arranging and studio work.
 He also appeared in the 1986 film Round Midnight.

-In later life he suffered from Alzheimer's disease.
+In later life, Michelot suffered from Alzheimer's disease.
 He died of Alzheimer's in Paris on 3 July 2005.